 Controlling grape root borer with pheromones

-The grape root borer is an insect pest native to the Eastern U.S. The larval stage of the moth can do significant damage, living at least two years and possibly longer in the soil feeding on grape roots.
+The grape root borer is an insect pest native to the Eastern U.S. The larval stage of the moth can do significant damage, living at least three years and possibly longer in the soil feeding on grape roots.
 They can destroy and kill mature grape vines.
 The most widely used control method involves using a restricted-use organophosphate pesticide, which is expensive and time consuming.
 Recently a new pheromone system has become available for use in grape root borer mating disruption.
 This system utilizes the pheromone mix of the European leopard moth, which differs from the pheromone mix in the standard grape root borer pheromone lure.
 Each of the new pheromone dispensers contains 80 times more pheromone than the standard grape root borer pheromone lure currently available.
 The new dispensers are labeled to be placed in the vineyard at a concentration that releases 300 times more pheromones than the standard grape root borer pheromone lures used in our previous NESARE projects.
-The effectiveness of the new pheromone system has been deemed successful by the inability to trap male grape root borers in a vineyard.
-The inability to trap male insects is known as trap shutdown.
-Utilizing trap shutdown as an indicator of mating disruption success is questionable.
+The effectiveness of the new pheromone system has previously been determined to be successful with the inability to trap male grape root borers in a vineyard.
+Utilizing trap shutdown as a marker for mating disruption success is questionable.

-Grape root borer populations in our vineyard never decreased utilizing the standard pheromone lures in previous projects, although the numbers did not increase.
+Grape root borer populations in our vineyard never decreased utilizing the standard pheromone lures in previous projects.
 The aim of the multi-year project will be to test the new system at different rates and its effectiveness in reducing or eliminating grape root borers in our vineyard.
 The new pheromone system will be utilized for two years.
-In the third year only traditional pheromone traps will be placed in the vineyard to determine if the new pheromone system has been successful in reducing the grape root borer population.
+In the third year only traditional pheromone traps will be placed in the vineyard to determine if the new pheromone system has been successful.

 Penn State University